• Skip to primary navigation

 Small Kitchen Creative Place to Store Extra Kitchen Supplies

-Before we remodeled our kitchen, we found these excellent wire shelving and bins that added so much storage under the bar area on the outer side of the peninsula.
+Before we remodeled our kitchen, we found these excellent wire shelving (Affiliate Link) and bins that added so much storage under the bar area on the outer side of the peninsula.
 It was a useless space since we had a kitchen table less than 3 feet away from the counter.

 bins under the counter on wire shelves